RitabrataRoychowdhury/RustCI/docs/architecture/connectors.md

 ## License

-This connector system is part of the RustAutoDevOps project and follows the same license terms.
+This connector system is part of the RustCI project and follows the same license terms.